ehuangc/ehuangc.github.io/index.md

 Hi!
-I am a **computer scientist and paleobiologist** researching and developing modern computational techniques to investigate the history of life.
+I am a **computer scientist and paleobiologist** researching and developing modern computational techniques to investigate the history of life on Earth.
 Currently, I am a student at Stanford University completing a B.S. and M.S. in Computer Science with a concentration in AI.